| Title: | Calculating Optimum Sampling Effort in Community Ecology |

 k |

-Number of resamples the process will take.
+Integer.
+Number of resampling iterations.
 Defaults to 50. |

 transformation |